KrashLeviathan/L2_speech_ratings/README.md

 ## Deployment

+I'd like to eventually make a build script or something that does all this, but until it's all figured out, it will have to be done manually.

 1. VPN into the ISU network
 2. SSH into the server
 3. Become superuser to make changes: `sudo su`